College Football Playoff considering expansion to 12 teams. What does that mean for UW and the Pac-12?

 The four-person sub-group — which was appointed by the management committee and has met over a two-year period to discuss possible new formats — consists of Big 12 commissioner Bob Bowlsby, SEC commissioner Greg Sankey, Mountain West commissioner Craig Thompson and Notre Dame athletic director Jack Swarbrick.

 The proposed 12-team playoff would consist of the top six conference champions, as well as six at-large teams.
 The top four conference champions would earn first-round byes, and the other eight teams would play first-round games on the campuses of the next four highest-ranked teams.
+The quarterfinals and semifinals would be played as bowl games, while the championship would continue to be played at a neutral site.

+In this proposed format, first-round games would take place during a two-week period following conference championship games, while quarterfinals would be played on Jan.
+1 (or Jan.
+2 when New Year’s Day falls on a Sunday) and an adjacent day.
+The bracket would be built off of College Football Playoff rankings and would not allow for re-seeding.

 “The four-team format has been very popular and is a big success,” the members of the working group said in a statement.
 “But it’s important that we consider the opportunity for more teams and more student-athletes to participate in the playoff.
 After reviewing numerous options, we believe this proposal is the best option to increase participation, enhance the regular season and grow the national excitement of college football.”